 Global trade is an ancient feature of humans.
 Humans are restless, nomadic creatures who travel often, trade goods and copy skills and tools they encounter in their journeys.
 Ships permit longer journeys and transport of larger, heavier cargo.
 European colonization and exploitation of the rest of the world relied on ship-based commerce that linked Europe with Asia, Africa and the Americas.
 African countries still struggle with food shortages and famine, in part because colonial world trade replaced indigenous food crops with monocultures for export.
 Africans cannot eat coffee and cocoa.
 The monocultures damaged local food production in many different ways – physical changes in the environment coupled with the loss of skills and motivation required for self-sufficiency.
 Cash crops for export obliterate regional autonomy.

 When you understand human nature, you know that humans do best as members of small local groups.
 Local autonomy is an intrinsic value that is violated by global trade.
+As citizens of many countries protest and seek more autonomy politicians refer to protectionism and offer dire predictions of global economic crashes.
 Enlightened leaders will seek bottom-up solutions by supporting local groups, local initiatives and will only write rules and laws that increases local autonomy of human groups wherever they live.
 The authentic basis of trade is surplus.
 Each group grows its own food and makes the goods they need; when there is a surplus, the extra food and goods are traded.
 When cash crops and trade goods dominate a group's activities and interests, they loose their sense of purpose, cohesion and sooner or later become dysfunctional and fail.

 In recent years, industries in the US have moved production to poorer countries to avoid unionized labor, taxes, regulations and high infrastructure costs.
 The negative effects at home and abroad are fast accumulating.
 The US in 2008 faced an economic crisis that revealed fundamental weaknesses in the economy that may never be repaired.
 China, the beneficiary of foreign investment, is facing the consequences of severe environmental degradation and the social consequences of about 100 million displaced migrant workers who left poor but reasonably stable agricultural communities to work in factories.
 Factories were built on agricultural land and polluted air, land and water supplies.